 Elizabeth Gritter, Ph.D., is a historian who specializes in U.S. history since 1865 with a focus on the black freedom struggle.
-Her book, River of Hope: Black Politics and the Memphis Freedom Movement, 1865-1954, will be published by the University Press of Kentucky in the Spring of 2014.
+Her book, River of Hope: Black Politics and the Memphis Freedom Movement, 1865-1954, was published by the University Press of Kentucky in February 2014.
 For more information, please see http://www.kentuckypress.com/live/title_detail.php?titleid=3530.

 For her research, she has conducted thirty-three oral histories of Memphians, including of the late Maxine Smith, the most recognized civil rights advocate in the city, and the late H. T. Lockard, the first black cabinet member in Tennessee.
 The oral history of Lockard was published in Southern Cultures (Fall 2008).
 In addition to her Memphis interviews, her oral histories of Julian Bond and documentary photographer Billy E. Barnes are housed at the University of North Carolina at Chapel Hill and also were published as articles in Southern Cultures.
 Her other publications include op eds on her research in The Tennessean and “‘Women Did Everything Except Run’: Black Women’s Participation in the 1959 Volunteer Ticket Campaign in Memphis, Tennessee,” in Entering the Fray: Gender, Politics, and Culture in the New South (Univ. of Missouri Press, 2010).